 Teaming with Hall of Famer Derrick Thomas was the dynamic duo of Albert Lewis and Kevin Ross, helping make the Chiefs winners in the 1990s.

-This pair gets on the list for ranking highly in having consistently good, long careers, Parrish was the better of the two, and Riley got a lot of interceptions (65 career, 5th most all time) as a result.
-They helped a young Bengals franchise become a perennial playoff contender in the mid-70’s.
+This pair gets on the list for ranking highly in consistently good, long careers, Parrish was the better of the two, and Riley got a lot of interceptions (65 career, 5th most all-time).
+They helped a young Bengals franchise become a perennial playoff contender in the mid-’70s.

 Parrish was selected to 8 pro bowls and finished his career with 47 interceptions.
 He was also one of the greatest special teams players in NFL history.